salvois/DiscriminatedOnions/README.md

 ### Utility functions for the Result type

 Together with the `Result<T, TError>` type itself, a companion static class `Result` of utility functions is provided.
 Please refer to the official documentation of the [F# Result module](https://fsharp.github.io/fsharp-core-docs/reference/fsharp-core-resultmodule.html) for a full descrition of them.
 Moreover, some novel functions not included in the F# standard library are included, such as async versions that may be useful when working with I/O.

 The `Bind` function is especially very convenient when chaining functions when the result of the previous one becomes the input of the next one, something described as [Railway oriented programming](https://fsharpforfunandprofit.com/posts/recipe-part2/) in the famous [F# for Fun and Profit](https://fsharpforfunandprofit.com/) site.

+The `Result` static class provides `Ok<T, TError>(T resultValue)`, `Error<T, TError>(TError errorValue)`, `Ok<T>(T resultValue)` and `Error<TError>(TError errorValue)` to instantiate option values.

+The first two require you to specify `T` and `TError` every time, because the compiler is not able to deduce both from arguments.
+The last two may be used to write more concise code by omitting types: respectively, they return instances of the `PartialResultOk<T>` and `PartialResultError<TError>` types, that are not meant to be used directly, but can be implicitly assigned to any `Result<T, TError>`.

 ```csharp
 public static class Result